dinakaranonline/blog/_posts/2020-08-01-AWS-for-Application-And-Solution-Architects-And-Back-End-Developers.md

 **AWS Practitioner** - For professionals not necessary from the tech-heavy roles, but wanting to get a hold on what AWS is all about.

 **AWS Solution Architect** - Infrastructure Heavy.
-Typically centred around the migration of existing solutions from On-Premises to the Cloud, managing infrastructure in AWS.
+Typically centred around the migration of existing applications and workloads from On-Premises to the Cloud, managing infrastructure in AWS.
 Essentially the Infrastructure-As-A-Service paradigm.

 **AWS System Administrators** - Infrastructure and Operations heavy.
 Management and monitoring of Servers, Services, backups etc.